Bob Crampsey: Honours

 Crampsey was a pianist and was an associate of the Royal College of Music.
 He had a Doctorate in Sports Journalism from Stirling University.

 Personal life

-His younger brother Frank was a footballer for Queen's Park, the club both brothers supported.
-He was a keen fan of Somerset County Cricket Club.
+His younger brother, Frank, was a goalkeeper for Queen's Park, the club both brothers supported.
+He was also a supporter of Somerset County Cricket Club.

-Crampsey married Ronnie and they had four daughters together.
+Crampsey married Ronnie, and they had four daughters together.

-Crampsey died, aged 78, on 27 July 2008 with Parkinson's Disease, which he had been diagnosed with several years earlier.
-His funeral was held on 1 August in Holy Cross RC Church Crosshill, on the southside of Glasgow.
+Crampsey died, aged 78, on 27 July 2008 from Parkinson's disease, which he had been diagnosed with several years earlier.
+His funeral was held on 1 August in Holy Cross RC Church Crosshill, on the south side of Glasgow.